 The Officer Remuneration Committee consists of a majority of outside directors.
 The committee deliberates the propriety of compensation levels and structures, reporting to and offering advice to the board of directors.
 In this way, the committee accomplishes its role to enhance objectivity and transparency in the process for determining direct compensation for Company directors and executive officers.

 [Audit & Supervisory Board Members]

-Cooperation among Audit & Supervisory Board Members, Accounting Auditor and the Internal Audit
+Establishment of Audit & Supervisory Board Established Maximum number of Audit & Supervisory Board Members stipulated 5 Number of Audit & Supervisory Board Members 4 Cooperation among Audit & Supervisory Board Members, Accounting Auditor and the Internal Audit Updated